Boston343/Calculator/README.md

 # Calculator
 Express.js basic calculator app.
 Used while learning Express.js.

-This is dependent upon Express.js.
+This is dependent upon:
+- Express.js.
 Inside project run `npm install express`
+- Body Parser.
+Inside project run `npm install body-parser`

 ---- the rest of this is a template and not yet updated ----